 Day 18 We arrive at Heathrow early this morning.

 Cost £5995 This is the same as in 2019, and is excellent value compared to other wildlife tour providers.
-As spaces are limited, it is advisable to book as soon as possible.
+Only four places left.

 What the price includes: